ypyl/ypyl.github.io/docs/_drafts/2021-11-16-Software-Architect-Notes.md

 Moreover, proper requirements engineering is an important part of creating a software architecture.
 Usually, it is not easy to get and elicit all requirements from stakeholders, but knowing requirements is crucial to designing a good solution.

+## Quality attributes

+The software must match the designed quality attributes, so software architect should properly identify and specify them so they can be tested and measured.

+There are two main types of quality attributes: functional and non-functional.

+Some important non-functional attributes:

+- maintainability
+- usability
+- availability
+- portability
+- interoperability
+- testability
+- security
+- performance

 Notes have been created after reading [Software Architect's Handbook](https://www.amazon.com/Software-Architects-Handbook-implementing-architecture/dp/1788624068)
 []